A Reference Architecture for Designing Foundation Model based Systems: Architectural Design decisions

 \subsection{Design decision 7: Think aloud vs. think silently}

-There are two options to consider when it comes to the explaining the decision-making process: think aloud and think silently.
-The think aloud design pattern can be used disclose the decision-making process, such as the intermediate steps such as prompt pattern implementation and verification/validation.
-This design can help build human trust in the system, but it may sacrifice data privacy.
-For example, some system providers may view the prompt design and verification/validation as business sensitive data and intelligence property.
+There are two options to consider when it comes to the explaining the decision-making and execution process: think aloud and think silently.
+The think aloud design pattern can be used disclose the intermediate steps, such as the prompt optimisation process, the reasoning process, the task completion status, etc. This design can help build human trust in the system, but it may sacrifice data privacy.
+For example, some system providers may view the prompt optimisation as business sensitive data and intelligence property.
 In such case, they may need to carefully consider which parts of the intermediate process they are willing to share with the users.